Do I need to complete a tax return?

 What do I do if I no longer need to complete an SA return?

-We explain what to do if you think you no longer need to complete a self assessment tax return in the ‘tax basics section’.
+We explain what to do if you think you no longer need to complete a SA tax return in the ‘tax basics section’.

-If you are no longer within self assessment, but think you are due a tax refund, you may need to claim a repayment of tax each year.
+If you are no longer within SA, but you have allowances or reliefs to claim, you may need to claim a repayment of tax each year.
 If you think this applies to you, take a look at the ‘How do I claim tax back?’ page in the ’tax basics section’ of this website.

 What if I have not completed a tax return previously?

-We explain the deadline by which you need to notify HMRC if you think you need to complete a tax return and you are not already within self assessment in the ‘tax basics section’.
+We explain more about the deadline by which you need to notify HMRC if you think you need to complete a tax return in the ‘tax basics section’.

 What is a short tax return?

 We explain what a short tax return is and help you work out whether or not you might be able to request one instead of the full Self Assessment tax return in the ‘tax basics section’.